AlbertaSat/ex2_ground_station_website/README.md

 **[How to install, run, and develop the project](INSTALL.md)** - Details installation, usage, and notes on important modules.

+**[REST API documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - This is documentation for the REST API (`groundstation/backend_api`) of this Flask app.
+Within are examples of requests that you can make and what responses to expect.

-**[Generated source code documentation](https://ualberta-cmput401.github.io/AlbertaSat/)** - This is automatically generated documentation from the Python code.
+**[Python source code documentation](https://ualberta-cmput401.github.io/AlbertaSat/)** - These docs are automatically generated from the comments in the Python source code.
 It lives in `/docs`.
-When you make changes to the Python code, update this documentation to match it using `source ./update_docs.sh`.
-If you would like to view the docs locally, serve it with `python3 -m http.server` and go to http://0.0.0.0:8000/ in your browser.
+When you make changes to backend_api, update this documentation to match it using `update_docs.sh`.
+You can look at them in your browser if you serve them locally. (i.e. `python3 -m http.server`)

-**[REST API backend documentation](https://documenter.getpostman.com/view/9298924/SW11YKEd)** - This is documentation for the REST backend API (`groundstation/backend_api`) of this Flask app.
-There are examples of requests that you can make to the backend and what responses to expect.

 **[Glossary](https://github.com/UAlberta-CMPUT401/AlbertaSat/wiki/Glossary)** - Go here if you're confused about a word or phrase that we keep using.